 After testing many models, we can conclude that canister valves and flappers are both efficient.
 However, there is one detail to note: while systems with flappers can have only one type of flush, systems with canister valves can have two different types of flushes.
-These dual-flush toilets allow you to choose a flush intensity based on your need to dispose either liquid or solid waste.
-It might not seem like a big difference, but having these options can easily save you a money in the long term.
+These dual-flush toilets allow you to choose a flush intensity based on your need to dispose of either liquid or solid waste.
+It might not seem like a big difference, but having these options can easily save you money in the long term.

 4. Repair and Replacements

 No matter if you choose a toilet with a flapper or with a canister valve, they both tend to wear down over time.
 Flappers are much easier to break, but unlike a canister valve, they are also easy to fix.
 On the other hand, a canister valve is difficult to repair, but it will last longer.

 If your flapper breaks, in most cases, you would only need to replace the chain.
 Rarely would you need to change seals, too.
 However, a canister valve has a cylinder, a seal, and buttons.
 No matter the quality of the materials, they all tend to wear eventually.

 Regardless of which option you buy, you should always consider potential costs.
 When it comes to flappers, their mechanisms are pretty simple and don’t have many parts, meaning they’re usually more affordable than canister styes.
 That being said, always compare between products because the total price could only differ by a small margin.